Conquering Imposter Syndrome to Land Your Dream Job

 We’re All Weirdos

 Campus life can be overwhelming when you feel like you don’t fit in.
 Until you remember that “fitting in” is a fallacy!
-Everyone has something that makes them feel like an outsider – whether that’s a mental health struggle, physical handicap, addiction, unique worldview, or just the fact that they’ve always hated the way their chin looks from the side.
+Everyone has something that makes them feel like an outsider – whether that’s a mental health struggle, physical disability, addiction, unique worldview, or just the fact that they’ve always hated the way their chin looks from the side.
 As a Professional Weirdo* (*credits include but are not limited to: Tourette syndrome, obsessive compulsive disorder, anxiety, eating disorders, never wanting children, being a woman, having a crush on the Home Improvement kid who wasn’t Jonathan Taylor Thomas), I’ll share my weirdo journey and invite the audience to reveal and revel in whatever makes them feel different to remind them their “weird thing” is actually their superpower.
 There’s no such thing as normal — so let’s be weird, together!